gvlos/academic-kickstart/content/authors/admin/_index.md

 I would like to use deep reinforcement learning to addess fundamental questions in cognitive neuroscience and develop smarter artificial intelligence algorithms.

-Previously, I worked on machine learning for high energy physics under the supervision of [Prof. Lorenzo Rosasco](http://web.mit.edu/lrosasco/www/) at the [University of Genoa](https://courses.unige.it/10852).
+Previously, I worked on machine learning for high energy physics under the supervision of [Lorenzo Rosasco](http://web.mit.edu/lrosasco/www/) at the [University of Genoa](https://courses.unige.it/10852).
 I have been a Summer Student at [CERN](https://home.cern/), working with [Thomas Owen James](https://gitlab.cern.ch/tjames) and [Emilio Meschi](http://meschi.web.cern.ch/meschi/).
-I also interned the [National Research Council of Italy](https://www.stiima.cnr.it/en/index.php?sez=9), working on deep learning for computer vision with [Vito Renò](https://scholar.google.it/citations?user=K4zb2Q4AAAAJ&hl=it) and [Rosalia Maglietta](https://publications.cnr.it/authors/rosalia.maglietta).
+I also interned at the [National Research Council of Italy](https://www.stiima.cnr.it/en/index.php?sez=9), working on deep learning for computer vision with [Vito Renò](https://scholar.google.it/citations?user=K4zb2Q4AAAAJ&hl=it) and [Rosalia Maglietta](https://publications.cnr.it/authors/rosalia.maglietta).